AnonVG/AnonMod/README.md

 - Over 100+ textures recolored for easier sight.
 - Satisfying purple colors that look clean as F#$%!
 - Clashing player textures that make tracking easier.
+- Adds new sounds for every main gun
+- Adds new thumbnails (map, quests, guns, etc...)
+- Adds a custom UI to the main menu w/ a sick galaxy background

 ## Installation Methods